smuemd/postcss-ant/in/index.md

 With a few polyfills (nicely wrapped up in [boy](https://github.com/corysimmons/boy)), the float grids above should work in IE8.
 Your mileage may vary, but in basic tests it appears fairly seamless.

-Feel free to open issues about browser support as I'm somewhat personally interested in the topic.
+Feel free to open issues about browser support as I'm somewhat personally interested in the topic from a "let's not intentionally fuck over poor people" standpoint.